Crocoblock/jetformbuilder/readme.txt

 Once you set the <a href="https://jetformbuilder.com/features/how-to-use-store-form-record-action/" target="_blank">**Store Form Record Action**</a> you can check every single submitted form field data, submission date, the status of completeness, and user name on the <a href="https://jetformbuilder.com/features/wordpress-custom-form-records-page/" target="_blank">**Form Records Page</a>.

 == Changelog ==

+**3.2.2**
+- ADD: Style-controls & options for the WYSIWYG field
+- UPD: UI/UX bulk options
+- FIX: Style controls for the Checkbox field in JetForm widget (Elementor)
+- FIX: Date fields not exported from form records to csv
+- FIX: Columns are not displayed correctly with elementor containers

 **3.2.1**
 - ADD: Number-related sanitizers for fields